yoyongxuan/tp/docs/UserGuide.md

   e.g. a0000000B

 Examples:
-* `list` followed by `delete 2` deletes the 2nd person in the address book.
+* `list` followed by `delete 2` deletes the 2nd person in the Address Book.
 * `find Betsy` followed by `delete 1` deletes the 1st person in the results of the `find` command.
-* `list` followed by `delete A0123456Z` deletes the person in the address book with the student ID `A0123456Z`.
+* `list` followed by `delete A0123456Z` deletes the person in the Address Book with the student ID `A0123456Z`.

 ### Viewing a person: `view`

-Finds and displays the specified person from the address book.
+Finds and displays the specified person from the Address Book.

 Format: `view INDEX` or `view SID`